Free PDF: How to build your dream coaching business that frees you from the 9-5

 1. Career coaching

-Career coaching helps people advance in their careers.
-As a career coach, you offer guidance on different career-related challenges, such as orienting a career transition, finding a dream job, getting a raise, and getting a promotion.
+Career coaching is about helping people advance in their careers.
+As a career coach, you offer guidance on different career-related challenges, such as managing a career transition, finding a dream job, getting a raise, and getting a promotion.

 Read more about becoming a career coach here.